COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/_site/First-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/UK_03_13.png">
 <figcaption align="center"> <b>Figure 2</b> We compare the average mobility on March 12th with our baseline estimates.
-We find that a number of locations present lower mobility, as measured by the radius of gyration.
-However, the majority of areas still have no decrease.</figcaption>
+We find that a number of locations present a mobility of about 10% less than the baseline, as measured by the radius of gyration.
+However, the majority of areas still exhibit no decrease.</figcaption>
 </figure>

 ### 23 March 2020